Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Method

 \subsection{Improved Noise Contrastive Priors}

-~\cite{hafner2018reliable} proposed NCPs, as a kind of data priors that are applied to both ID inputs $\bm{x}$ and OOD inputs $\bm{\tilde{x}}$.
-The OOD inputs are usually generated by imposing noise.
-In this work, to obtain the VAE's uncertainty, we modify the loss function (See below) to make the original NCPs suitable for VAE framework.
-For it is hard to exactly generate OOD data, we add Gaussian noise to ID image to realize OOD data generation.
+NCPs has been proposed to obtain reliable uncertainty estimates by employing an input prior to the ID inputs $\bm{x}$ and OOD inputs $\bm{\tilde{x}}$ and an output prior which is a wide distribution given these inputs~\cite{hafner2018reliable}.
+However, NCPs are not suitable for VAE framework.
+In this work, we modify the loss function to make the original NCPs fit the VAE framework, to obtain uncertainty through the VAE model.
+We add Gaussian noise to ID images to generate OOD data.

-\textbf{Generating OOD Inputs}~\cite{lee2017training} reported that OOD samples are produced by sampling from the boundary of the ID with high uncertainty.~\cite{hafner2018reliable} advanced an algorithm inspired by noise contrastive estimation~\cite{gutmann2010noise,mnih2013learning}, where a complement distribution is approximated using random noise.
-For continuous ID inputs $\bm{x}$, we add Gaussian noise to obtain OOD inputs, which is $\bm{\tilde{x}}= \bm{x} + \bm{\epsilon} $.
-The distribution density of OOD inputs ${p}_{{o}}(\bm{\tilde{x}})$ is formulated as,
+\textbf{Generating OOD Inputs:} OOD samples can be generated by sampling from the distribution boundary of the ID data with high uncertainty~\cite{lee2017training}.
+Inspired by noise contrastive estimation~\cite{gutmann2010noise,mnih2013learning}, Hafner et al.~\cite{hafner2018reliable} proposed a NCP-based algorithm, where a complement distribution is approximated by random noise.
+To obtain OOD inputs $\bm{\tilde{x}}$, we add Gaussian noise $\bm{\epsilon}$ into the continuous ID inputs $\bm{x}$, formulated as $\bm{\tilde{x}}= \bm{x} + \bm{\epsilon} $ (\textbf{See Fig~\ref{figood}}).
+The marginal distribution of OOD inputs ${p}_{{o}}(\bm{\tilde{x}})$ is derived in Eq.(\ref{e1}) as follows.

-where ${p}_{{i}}(\bm{{x}})$ is the distribution density of ID inputs, $\mu_{}$ and $\sigma_{}^{2}$ are the mean and variance of Gaussian distribution of noise.
-In order to make noise contrastive prior equal in all directions of data manifold, we set $\mu_{}=0$.
-The variance $\sigma_{}^{2}$ is a hyper-parameter to tune the sampling distance from the boundary of training distribution.
-The complexity of OOD inputs is correlated with the variance.
+where ${p}_{{i}}(\bm{{x}})$ denotes the distribution density of ID inputs; $\mu_{}$ and $\sigma_{}^{2}$ are the mean and variance of Gaussian noise, respectively.
+In order to make the noise contrastive prior homogeneous in all directions of the data manifold, we set $\mu_{}=0$.
+The variance $\sigma_{}^{2}$ is a hyperparameter to tune the sampling distance from the boundary of the training ID distribution.
+The higher the variance $\sigma_{}^{2}$, the higher the complexity of OOD inputs.

-\textbf{Data Priors} The data priors consist of inputs prior $p_{ {}}(\bm{x})$ and outputs prior $p_{ {}}(\bm{z}|\bm{x})$.
-To obtain a reliable VAE's uncertainty estimation, an appropriate inputs prior should include OOD inputs so that it can obtain better performance than the baseline under training distribution.
-A good output prior should be a high-entropy distribution that serves as high uncertainty about VAE's target outputs given OOD inputs.
-The data priors are listed as follows:
+\textbf{Data Priors:} The data priors consist of an input prior $p_{ {}}(\bm{x})$ and an output prior $p_{ {}}(\bm{z}|\bm{x})$.
+To obtain a reliable uncertainty estimation by the VAE model, appropriate input priors (including a prior on OOD inputs) should be set.
+A good output prior should be a high-entropy distribution, which serves as the high uncertainty of the VAE's target output for a given OOD input.
+The data priors in our model are listed as follows: